mozilla/pkipolicy/rootstore/policy.md

     We reserve the right to accept other criteria in the future.

-12. CA operations and issuance of certificates to be used for SSL-enabled servers must also conform to version 1.1.5 of the [CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates.](http://www.cabforum.org/documents.html) In the event of inconsistency between Mozilla’s CA Certificate Policy requirements and the Baseline Requirements, Mozilla’s CA Certificate Policy takes precedence.
+12. CA operations and issuance of certificates to be used for SSL-enabled servers must also conform to version 1.3 or later of the [CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates.](https://cabforum.org/baseline-requirements-documents/) In the event of inconsistency between Mozilla’s CA Certificate Policy requirements and the Baseline Requirements, Mozilla’s CA Certificate Policy takes precedence.
 The items listed below will be accepted as reason